-MISCELLANEOUS MAI TERS Rules 224.
-(1) The Commissioner may make rules to facilitate the implementation of this Act or any Chapter, Part or other provision of this Act, including rules prescribing- 10 (a) any matter that may be prescribed by rule in terms of this Act; (b) the form and format, and contents, of any report, notice or other document that must be submitted to the Commissioner, the customs authority or a customs officer in terms of a provision of this Act; (c) the manner in which and the persons by whom such reports, notices or other documents must be submitted, and the persons who must submit any such reports, notices or other documents electronically; 15 (d) the combination or simultaneous submission of such reports, notices or other documents; (e) the circumstances in, and the conditions on, which any such reports, notices or other documents may be amended or corrected, and procedures for the amendment or correction of any such reports, notices or other documents;(f) the records that persons to whom this Act applies must keep for the purposes 20 of this Act and the manner in which, the period for which and the place at which those records must be kept; 25 (g) the manner and time in which applications may be made for authorisations, permissions, approvals or exemptions that may be granted by the customs authority in terms of a provision of this Act; (h) the particulars such authorisations, permissions, approvals or exemptions must contain and any conditions subject to which such authorisations, permissions, approvals or exemptions are issued; 30 (i) the application of the materiality principle in relation to this Act, including criteria for determining when- (i) an interest in goods is to be regarded as a material or beneficial interest; (ii) a benefit received by a person is to be regarded as a material benefit; (iii) a breach of this Act is to be regarded as a material breach; 35 (iv) information required for an application in terms of this Act is to be regarded as material for the consideration of the application; and(v) the circumstances in which an application in terms of this Act was granted are to be regarded as material to the granting of the application; (j) the form and format of any notices to be given by the customs authority to any person in terms of this Act; and 40 (k) criminal sanctions for a contravention of or non-compliance with a provision of the rules or an international trade agreement.
-(2) Rules in terms of this section may- (a) differentiate between different- 45 (i) categories of persons to which this Act applies; (ii) categories of goods; (iii) categories of yessels, aircraft, trains, railway carriages or vehicles; (iv) modes of transport; (v) places of entry or exit or categories of places of entry or exit; 50 (vi) customs controlled areas or categories of customs controlled areas; (vii) customs procedures;
+224. (1) The Commissioner may make rules to facilitate the implementation of this Act or any Chapter, Part or other provision of this Act, including rules prescribing- 10 (a) any matter that may be prescribed by rule in terms of this Act;

+- (b) the form and format, and contents, of any report, notice or other document that must be submitted to the Commissioner, the customs authority or a customs officer in terms of a provision of this Act; - (c) the manner in which and the persons by whom such reports, notices or other 15 documents must be submitted, and the persons who must submit any such reports, notices or other documents electronically; - (d) the combination or simultaneous submission of such reports, notices or other documents; - (e) the circumstances in, and the conditions on, which any such reports, notices or 20 other documents may be amended or corrected, and procedures for the amendment or correction of any such reports, notices or other documents; - (f) the records that persons to whom this Act applies must keep for the purposes of this Act and the manner in which, the period for which and the place at which those records must be kept; - (g) the manner and time in which applications may be made for authorisations, permissions, approvals or exemptions that may be granted by the customs authority in terms of a provision of this Act; - (h) the particulars such authorisations, permissions, approvals or exemptions must contain and any conditions subject to which such authorisations, 30 permissions, approvals or exemptions are issued; - (i) the application of the materiality principle in relation to this Act, including criteria for determining when- - (i) an interest in goods is to be regarded as a material or beneficial interest; - (ii) a benefit received by a person is to be regarded as a material benefit; 35 (iii) a breach of this Act is to be regarded as a material breach; - (iii) a breach of this Act is to be regarded as a material breach, (i = 1) - (iv) information required for an application in terms of this Act is to be regarded as material for the consideration of the application; and - (v) the circumstances in which an application in terms of this Act was granted are to be regarded as material to the granting of the application; 40 - (j) the form and format of any notices to be given by the customs authority to any person in terms of this Act; and - (k) criminal sanctions for a contravention of or non-compliance with a provision of the rules or an international trade agreement. - (2) Rules in terms of this section may- - (a) differentiate between different- - (i) categories of persons to which this Act applies; - (ii) categories of goods; - (iii) categories of vessels, aircraft, trains, railway carriages or vehicles; - (iv) modes of transport; - (v) places of entry or exit or categories of places of entry or exit; - (vi) customs controlled areas or categories of customs controlled areas; - (vii) customs procedures; - (viii) types of duties; or